westwood846/idman/README.md

 Usage: `./idman GIT_REPO_FOLDER [ALGORITHM ARGS...]`.

-Will perform the given identity merge `ALGORITHM` (optionally with additional `ARGS`) on the given `GIT_REPO_FOLDER` and output the author, committer and signer of every commit in that repository according to the merged identities.
+Will perform the given identity merge `ALGORITHM` (optionally with additional `ARGS`) on the given `GIT_REPO_FOLDER` and output the author and committer of every commit in that repository according to the merged identities.
 If no `ALGORITHM` is given, the default one is used.

 ## Requirements